goauthentik/authentik/website/developer-docs/local-dev-environment.md

   user: postgres

 log_level: debug
+secret_key: "A long key you can generate with `pwgen 40 1` for example"
 ```

 Afterwards, you can start authentik by running `./manage.py runserver`.
 Generally speaking, authentik is a Django application.